PabloJRW/FC25-Players/README.md

 9. [License](#license)

 ## Project Overview
 The main goal of this project is to gather data on FC25 players, transform it for proper structure and analysis, and store it in a PostgreSQL database.
 The data is extracted via API, cleaned and transformed according to defined rules, and then loaded  into the database.

 ### Key Features
 - Extract data from the FC25 API.
 - Cleans and transforms the data to ensure consistency.
 - Loads the data into a PostgreSQL database.
+- Splits the main table into normalized tables.
 - Each task is executed individually to allow for modular control of the ETL process.

 ## Requirements